 - Climate Control technology is a rainout reduction feature created by RedMed.
 The Climate Control system is made up of the combination of the S9 machines, H5i heated humidifier, and the ClimateLine heated tubing.
 Air is delivered at the temperature requested while five sensors, including one close to the mask, monitor multiple conditions to provide optimal humidification to avoid condensation.

 Climate Control Technology Fact Sheet

-System One Humidity Control technology is a rainout reduction feature created by Philips Respironics.
-System One Humidity Control technology analyzes ambient room temperature, relative humidity and patient flow in order to adjust heat to deliver an optimal level of humidification that avoids rainout conditions.
+- System One Humidity Control technology is a rainout reduction feature created by Philips Respironics.
+System One Humidity Control technology analyzes ambient room temperature, relative humidity, and air flow from the tube to the CPAP user.
+Then, it adjusts heat to deliver an optimal level of humidification that avoids rainout conditions.
 The heated tube maintains the humidification all the way from the machine to the mask.

 System One Humidity Control Technology

 - ThermoSmart technology is a rainout reduction feature created by Fisher & Paykel.
 ThermoSmart technology is a unique heated hose which maintains the warm environment for the airflow to prevent condensation.

 With conventional humidification, as air flows from the heated humidifier through the CPAP hose, the surrounding air cools the air inside the CPAP hose.
 As the air cools, it releases moisture in the tube and mask.
 The heated hose creates a continuous heated environment to help the air hold its moisture and be delivered effectively to the user.